-- □ The DirectX 8 and DirectX 9 runtimes have not yet been updated to support the Cg 1.2 'interfaces' feature. - □ There is currently no native CgFX support under D3D. - □ The Cg runtime does not currently support created shared parameters containing varying members. - Unsized arrays and interface parameters cannot currently be used on the right-hand side of state assignments.
-Doing so will trigger an error. - □ The 'cg_explicit' and 'cgGL_explicit' libraries are not currently supported. - Values set by cgGLSetOptimalOptions(...) can be un-set after a call to cgDestroyContext().
-To work around this issue, cgGLSetOptimalOptions() should be called after each call to cgDestroyContext(), if more Cg contexts are going to be subsequently created. - Error reporting should be improved in many cases. - The only CgFX "state manager" provided in this release supports OpenGL-style state names and values, and only runs under OpenGL.
-State managers that support D3D-style state names and values, and cross-API state managers, will be provided in a subsequent release of Cg. - More OpenGL state still needs to be exposed through CgFX state assignments.
+- cgCopyProgram does not work. - □ The DirectX 8 runtime has not been updated to support the Cg 1.2 'interfaces' feature. - □ The Cg runtime does not currently support created shared parameters containing varying members. - Unsized arrays and interface parameters cannot currently be used on the right-hand side of state assignments.
+Doing so will trigger an error. - Values set by cgGLSetOptimalOptions(...) can be un-set after a call to cgDestroyContext().
+To work around this issue, cgGLSetOptimalOptions() should be called after each call to cgDestroyContext(), if more Cg contexts are going to be subsequently created. - Error reporting should be improved in many cases. - More OpenGL state still needs to be exposed through CgFX state assignments.
 If you have specific feedback about missing state, please speak to your Developer Support contact.